jnielsen85/FinalProject/gatsby-JNS Surfboards/README.md

 You can connect to a repo or even have netlify create a new repo in your Git Hub account.
 From there just push your changes to GitHub and Netlify will automatically deploy them to their global CDN.

-### CMS
+## CMS
-Utilised in the site build, but without a full understanding.
-Simplifies site updating through Netlify CMS.
-Identity and Authentication miust be set up [How To Set Up Netlify CMS](https://www.netlifycms.org/docs/add-to-your-site/).
+Netlify CMS Utilised in the site build.
+Simplifies site updating.
+Identity and Authentication must be set up [How To Set Up Netlify CMS](https://www.netlifycms.org/docs/add-to-your-site/).
+Actually utilising this is on TO DO List.

 ## Dependancies